Skip to Main Content

 • If you improve your credit score before applying, you may qualify for more attractive loan terms.

 Personal loans can be a helpful way to cover the cost of major expenses.
-When applying for a loan, having a good to excellent credit score generally allows you to qualify for the most competitive interest rates and loan terms.
+When applying, having a FICO score between 670 and 850 generally qualifies you for competitive interest rates and loan terms.

-Even with a score of 550, it is still possible to get a loan.
-While it’s often more difficult to get approval with a score this low, there are lenders who specialize in providing loans to individuals with bad credit.
+But even with a 550 credit score, it is still possible to get a loan.
+While it’s often more difficult to get approval with a score this low, there are lenders specializing in loans to individuals with bad credit.
+However, you will likely face higher annual percentage rates (APRs) and less-favorable terms than borrowers with better credit.

 Can you get a personal loan with a 550 credit score?

-“This type of loan is a specialty for a very few lenders who have forceful collection arms and a capacity for risk,” says Michael Sullivan, personal financial consultant for the non-profit credit counseling agency Take Charge America.
+“This type of loan is a specialty for a very few lenders who have forceful collection arms and a capacity for risk,” says Michael Sullivan, director of education for the non-profit credit counseling agency Take Charge America.
 “Any lender dealing in such loans expects many defaults and losses, and acts accordingly.
 The result is that a personal loan is almost always a bad deal for the consumer with poor credit.”

 What kind of credit score is 550?

-A credit score of 550 is considered deep subprime, according to the Consumer Financial Protection Bureau.
-In fact, any score below 580 falls into the deep subprime category.
+A 550 FICO credit score is considered deep subprime, according to the Consumer Financial Protection Bureau.
 The Fair Isaac Corporation (FICO), which is one of the most widely used credit scoring methods, categorizes credit scores of 579 or lower as poor.

 How to get a personal loan with a 550 credit score

-Obtaining a loan with bad credit will be more challenging so it’s important to be thoroughly prepared and understand how best to navigate the process.
+Obtaining a 550 credit score loan will be more challenging.
+It’s important to be thoroughly prepared to navigate the process.

 Do your research